clairemation/phase-0/week-2/design-reflection.md

 ![Site map](imgs/site-map.png)
+(Contact information will be in the footer of every page.)

 **1. What are the 6 Phases of Web Design?**
 1- Research.
 Defining the site's concept, purpose, goals, and target audience.